canonical/cloud-init/doc/rtd/topics/code_review.rst

 referred to as committers), but comments and suggestions from others are encouraged and welcome.

-While there is formality inherent in a code review process, and this is reflected by the language chosen in this document, we try to keep formalities to a minimum.
 The process is intended to provide timely and actionable feedback for any submission.

 Asking For Help
 ===============